usnistgov/OSCAL/schema/metaschema/readme.md

 Run a metaschema like this:

 ```
-> .produce-schemas.sh oscal-catalog-metaschema.xml
+> ./produce-schemas.sh oscal-catalog-metaschema.xml
 ```

 (For the `catalog` metaschema.)

-This will produce two schema files representing the metaschema, along with documentation.
-(Locations where the results are written are configured in the script and echoed to the console.)
+This will produce artifacts based on the metaschema, Locations where the results are written are configured in the script and echoed to the console.
+The artifacts include:

-TBD: split the documentation on the two sides, writing examples out in JSON format on the JSON side

-Also note that the `metaschema-html.xsl` resource is an XSLT 1.0 stylesheet that functions in a browser such as Firefox.
-Or apply it using any conformant XSLT 1.0 engine.
+* Schemas derived from the metaschema, expressed as XSD and JSON Schema;
+* Conversion scripts from JSON-based OSCAL (conformant to the schema) to XML-based OSCAL, and the reverse;
+* Documentation in markdown format

 Additionally, find metaschema resources including its own schemas in the `/build` directory.